signet4grn/SIGNET/docs/mannual.rst

 .. code:: bash

-    singularity exec signet.sif [Command]
+   singularity exec signet.sif [Command] e.g.
-    e.g.
    singularity exec signet.sif signet -s

 Or you could first shell into the container by

 .. code:: bash

    singularity shell signet.sif

 and then execute all the commands as usual.

-**Caution:** All the intermediate result for each step will by default return to the corresponding folders in the tmporary directory starting with 'tmp' and all the final result will return to the result folders starting with 'res'.
+**Caution:** All the intermediate result for each step will by default return to the corresponding folders in the tmporary directory starting with ‘tmp’ and all the final result will return to the result folders starting with ‘res’.
 You could also change the path of result files in the configuration file named config.ini, or use signet -s described below.
 Please be careful if you are using the relative path instead of the absolute path.
 The config.ini will record the path relative to the folder that **SIGNET is installed**, in order to reach file mangement consistency.
-It's highly recommended to run command where signet is installed.
+It’s highly recommended to run command where signet is installed.
 In each of the process, you could specify the result path, and you will be asked to whether purge the tmporary files, if you already have those.
-It's also suggested you keep a copy of the temporary files for each analysis, in case you need them in later steps.
+It’s also suggested you keep a copy of the temporary files for each analysis, in case you need them in later steps.
 Please **run each analysis at a time under the same folder, as a latter process will overwrite the previous tmporary files**.